What Is Turnover Ratios Formula?

 Average Accounts Receivable = Opening Accounts Receivable + Closing Accounts Receivable /2

-Step 3: Calculate the receivables turnover ratio by using the formula mentioned below:
+Step 3: Calculate the receivables turnover ratio calculation formula by using the formula mentioned below:

 Receivables Turnover Ratio = Credit Sales / Average Accounts Receivable